-Defaults includes references to another config parts to be consistent with the implied arc.conf structure.
+When defaults include references to another config part to be consistent with the implied arc.conf structure.

-The most obvious example is if $x509_host_key$ not found in e.g. [arex/jura] block it should be taken from [common].
+The most obvious example is if $x509_host_key$ is not found in e.g. the [arex/jura] block, then it should be taken from the [common] block.

-Config parser is following this logic (especially in respect to defaults) and use special constructs to accomplish this behaviour.
+The config parser is following this logic (especially in respect to defaults) and use special constructs to accomplish this behaviour.